 Browserling is a simple tool for testing websites across multiple browsers and device types.
 When you use Browserling, you’re effectively using an embedded browser/device in your existing browser which runs on their own servers and virtual machines.
 Browserling supports local testing using SSH tunnels.

 Using their cloud-based Selenium grid, TestingBot offers automated testing on all major browsers.
 You can also do manual/live testing by getting instant access to any Mac, Linux, Windows and Mobile browser (over 1,100 browsers total).
 TestingBot, like most of the other tools, allows you to take and compare screenshots across browsers to ensure your designs look consistent across the board.

 9. IE Tab

 BrowseEmAll is another automated and manual cross browser testing tool that lets you record your tests and play them back on all major browsers.
 You can also point your existing Selenium test suites against their integrated Selenium test grid for automated testing.
-Additional features include browser compare, where you can test two browsers side by side, and the ability to export your recorded tests into different programming languages.
+Additional features include browser compare, where you can test two browsers side by side, with the ability to export recorded tests into different programming languages.